jereimers/CoS-authoring/CoS-R/Act II - The Shadowed Town/Act II Summary.md

 In this act, the players are left to explore the shadowed town of Vallaki—a Barovian settlement that has found itself embroiled in tension, tragedy, and intrigue in the wake of Strahd's awakening.

-As the players seek to complete lingering obligations—escorting Ireena to St. Andral's Church in [[Arc D - St. Andral's Feast]] and delivering a toy to the Vistani child Arabelle in [[Arc E - The Missing Vistana]]—they'll meet new allies and enemies, including Victor Vallakovich, the son of Baron Vargas Vallakovich; Lady Fiona Wachter, the Baron's rival for power; Father Lucian Petrovich, the priest of St. Andral's Church; Luvash and Arrigal, the leaders of the Vallakian Vistani camp; and Dr. Rudolph van Richten, the veteran vampire hunter and lone survivor of Doru's rebellion.
+As the players seek to complete lingering obligations—escorting Ireena to St. Andral's Church in [[Arc D - St. Andral's Feast]] and delivering a toy to the Vistani child Arabelle in [[Arc E - The Missing Vistana]]—they'll meet new allies and enemies, including Victor Vallakovich, the son of [[Baron Vargas Vallakovich]]; Lady Fiona Wachter, the Baron's rival for power; Father Lucian Petrovich, the priest of St. Andral's Church; Luvash and Arrigal, the leaders of the Vallakian Vistani camp; and Dr. Rudolph van Richten, the veteran vampire hunter and lone survivor of Doru's rebellion.

 At St. Andral's Church, the players will be tasked with recovering the stolen bones of St. Andral before the night of St. Andral's Feast in order to sustain the church's hallowed defenses.
 At the Vallakian Vistani encampment, the players will be asked to find and rescue Arabelle following her mysterious disappearance.

 Soon after the players' arrival in Vallaki, Lady Wachter may invite them to dine with her personally at her family estate, Wachterhaus, seeking to recruit them into a dangerous conspiracy in [[Arc F - Lady Wachter's Wish]].
-Meanwhile, Izek Strazni prowls Vallaki's streets for his long-lost sister, Ireena, in [[Arc G - The Strazni Siblings]].
+Meanwhile, [[Izek Strazni]] prowls Vallaki's streets for his long-lost sister, Ireena, in [[Arc G - The Strazni Siblings]].
 And following a close encounter with the spirit of Erasmus van Richten, the players will be tasked with obtaining a *heartstone* from the night hags of Old Bonegrinder—a mission that ultimately culminates in an ethereal combat with the vengeful ghost of Leo Dilisnya and the recovery of the *Tome of Strahd* in [[Arc H - The Lost Soul]].

 Act II ends the morning after the players' first full moon in Vallaki.
 However, the players can still complete unresolved arcs from this act even after Act III begins—assuming, of course, that those arcs are still possible to complete.